collinalexbell/algorithms/readme.md

 ### Question

-Rewrite the `merge` procedure so that it does not use sentinels, instead stopping once either array `L` orl `R` has had all its elements copied back to A and then copying the remainder of the other array back into A
+Rewrite the `merge` procedure so that it does not use sentinels, instead stopping once either array `L` or `R` has had all its elements copied back to `A` and then copying the remainder of the other array back into `A`

 ### Answer
 ```C